 The amount is usually agreed between the two families.
 Where a foreigner's parents aren't present, the duty falls on him to ask the family how much they expect.

 Who Doesn’t Pay Sin Sod?

-In the modern day many families don’t expect Sin Sod and many will tell the boyfriend that they don’t want any money.
-However, it is rare that money isn’t shown at the wedding, albeit that it is fully returned afterwards.
+In the modern day, many families don’t expect Sin Sod, and many will tell the boyfriend that they don’t want any money.
+Indeed, many young Thai women are now rejecting the tradition because of its outdated meaning.

-*It should be noted that to expect the money back or to ask for it back is unacceptable.
+It should be noted that to expect the money back, or to ask for it back, is unacceptable.
 One will be offered it back if that is to be the case.

 Also note that you may not be required to pay Sin Sod if the woman you are marrying has been married before.
 See the section below for more details.

-This depends on six factors, as listed and discussed below:
+Historically this has (generally) depended on six factors, as listed and discussed below:

 - Family Name